ryantobin77/0340_EMS_Mobile/Readme.md

 8. Make sure your emulator is selected in the second drop down
 9. Press the build button (hammer icon) to build the project

-## Running the App

-### Running the backend
+### Installation Instructions
+- No additional installation is required to run the application

+### Run Instructions

+#### Run Instructions for Django Backend
-From the root directory with virtualenv activated, run the following:
+From the root directory with virtualenv activated, navigate to  ```cd Backend/EMS_Django_Backend```.
+Then, run the following:

 ```bash
 python manage.py runserver
 ```
-#### Adding data to the backend
-1. Navigate to http://127.0.0.1:8000/admin/ in your browser
-2. Login to the admin page with your superuser credentials
-3. Create a Specialty Center
-4. Optionally Create a Diversion
-5. Create a Hospital
-6. Navigate to http://127.0.0.1:8000/hospitals/ in your browser to see your data in a Json format

-### Running the iOS App
+#### Run Instructions for the iOS App
-1. Make sure the backend is running
+1. Make sure the Django Backend is running
+2. Open up XCode
+3. Click File > Open
+3. Navigate to the repo's root directory and go into "EMS\ iOS\ App" and click on "EMS\ iOS\ App.xcodeproj" and click open
+4. In the top left of the XCode window, select a simulator to run the app
+5. Press the play button to run the app
+6. Wait a few seconds and the iOS simulator will open with the application

-### Running the Android App
+#### Run Instructions for the Android App
-1. Make sure the backend is running
+1. Make sure the Django Backen is running
 2. Open the directory "EMS_Android_App" using Android Studio
 3. Click the "Run 'app'" button (it looks like a green play icon)
 4. Your emulator should open and EMS Mobile App will open

 ## Troubleshooting

+### Django Backend

+### iOS App

 ### Android App
 1. Under SDK tools within the SDK Manager, make sure Android ADK Build tools, Android Emulator, Android ADK Platform-Tools, and Android ADK Tools are installed